Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 Cons

 Callaway’s Chrome Soft is another dependable addition to the two-piece golf ball market.
-It deserves to be among the best golf balls for beginners.
+It deserves to be among the premium golf balls for beginners.

 A thin yet durable Tour Urethane Cover provides a tremendous feel.

-Golfers will notice that the Chrome Soft delivers exceptional spin rates for enhanced shot-stopping ability.
+Golfers will notice that the Chrome Soft delivers exceptional spin rates, enhancing shot-stopping ability.

 Pinnacle Soft Golf Ball